|

 - Serve as is or with chilli or soy sauce.

-Notes: *To steam I use an electric rice cooker (basic type with water in the outer pan).
-If you don't have one, you need some kind of bain-marie/double boiler arrangement: basically, steam your pan of radish mixture inside a larger covered container with water.
+*To steam I use an electric rice cooker (basic type with water in the outer pan).
+If you don’t have one, you need some kind of bain-marie/double boiler arrangement: basically, steam your pan of radish mixture inside a larger covered container with water.
 Rice flour (rice powder) is not the same thing as rice starch.
-Dish is also known as turnip cake, loh pak kou. |
+This dish is also (mistakenly) known as turnip cake, or loh pak kou.